 Aman leads the research and development in emerging technologies at Palindrome Labs.
 His research interests include autonomous information security, context-aware IoT systems, blockchains, and privacy-aware networking.
 Aman has published multiple research papers on content-centric networks, dynamic network caches, secure heterogeneous network access and IoT security.
-He holds Masters degree in Computer Science from Columbia University, NY.
+He holds graduate degree in Computer Science from Columbia University, NY.

 100 Village Court, Suite 300